By the end of this section, you will be able to do the following:

 In 1913, Peter Boysen-Jensen demonstrated that a chemical signal produced in the plant tip was responsible for the bending at the base.
 He cut off the tip of a seedling, covered the cut section with a layer of gelatin, and then replaced the tip.
 The seedling bent toward the light when illuminated.
 However, when impermeable mica flakes were inserted between the tip and the cut base, the seedling did not bend.
 A refinement of the experiment showed that the signal traveled on the shaded side of the seedling.
 When the mica plate was inserted on the illuminated side, the plant did bend towards the light.
 Therefore, the chemical signal was a growth stimulant because the phototropic response involved faster cell elongation on the shaded side than on the illuminated side.
 We now know that as light passes through a plant stem, it is diffracted and generates phototropin activation across the stem.
 Most activation occurs on the lit side, causing the plant hormone indole acetic acid (IAA) to accumulate on the shaded side.
 Stem cells elongate under influence of IAA.

 Cryptochromes are another class of blue-light absorbing photoreceptors that also contain a flavin-based chromophore.
-Cryptochromes set the plants' 24-hour activity cycle, also know as its circadian rhythem, using blue light cues.
+Cryptochromes set the plants' 24-hour activity cycle, also known as its circadian rhythm, using blue light cues.
 There is some evidence that cryptochromes work together with phototropins to mediate the phototropic response.